The Headless CMS Showdown: Strapi vs Agility CMS

 Agility CMS, on the other hand, works perfectly with teams who want to focus only on content and don’t have the time or the muscle to juggle with technologies.
 Agility’s platform is backed by a dedicated team ready to fix issues that might arise, which means that your developers will only have to focus on coding.
 Agility CMS updates on its own, which is also an advantage as it will run in the background for years and stay up to date.

 Integrated Page Management

-API-based headless CMSs allow you to repurpose content across multiple channels: web pages, native mobile apps, kiosks, even smart watches and football stadium billboards.
+API-based headless CMSs allow you to repurpose content across multiple channels: web pages, native mobile apps, kiosks, even smartwatches, and football stadium billboards.
 This flexibility comes at a price with many headless platforms.
-Changes to the layout of web pages (and other channels) requires developer time.
+Changes to the layout of web pages (and other channels) require developer time.

 Agility CMS solves this by offering the Page Management functionality: using templates and modules that determine how content will look when it’s rendered on the website.
 Editors can modify the layout of pages in the easy-to-ease visual interface using drag-and-drop functionality.
 The system is extensible, with many built-in modules and the opportunity to add new modules created by your development team.